JohnEarnest/ok/Readme.md

 - `\r` run the contents of the editor pane.
 Alternately, press shift+enter with the editor focused.
 - `\c` clear the output log.
 - `\t` time executing the remainder of the line.
-- `\x` execute the remainder of the line and show a step-by-step trace.
 - `\f` list all presently defined functions.
 - `\v` list all presently defined variables.
 - `\u` generates a code url from the remainder of the line, as described below.